JoshuaLampert/SimpleDiscontinuousGalerkin.jl/docs/src/overview.md

   the DG method.
 It reuses the `legendre_derivative_operator` from [SummationByPartsOperators.jl](https://github.com/ranocha/SummationByPartsOperators.jl) for the Discontinuous Galerkin spectral element method ([`DGSEM`](@ref)).
-This can be seen as a special case of [`FDSBP`](@ref) with the underlying SBP operator being the Legendre derivative operator.
+This can be seen as a special case of [`FDSBP`](@ref) with the underlying SBP operator being the (Gauss-Lobatto-)Legendre derivative operator.